GENERALBYTESCOM/batm_test_public/README.md

 - Print Withdrawal Receipt — set value to **Never**
 - Sell Tickets Delivery: set to **None** (to be used with withdrawal using phone number)

+> [!TIP]
-> **Tip:** Disabling printer warnings and setting receipt printing to “Never” or “None” helps prevent unwanted paper
+> Disabling printer warnings and setting receipt printing to “Never” or “None” helps prevent unwanted paper
 > slips from being printed or falling out of the terminal.

 #### 3.8. **Publish Settings:**